CityOfNewYork/patterns-cli/readme.md

 ✨ Created ./src/components/accordion/accordion.md
 ✨ Created ./src/components/accordion/_accordion.scss

-💅 Include the accordion styleheet in your main Sass entrypoint.
-To create an independent distribution (optional) add the accordion styleheet to your Sass configuration.
+💅 Include the accordion stylesheet in your main Sass entry point.
+To create an independent distribution (optional) add the accordion stylesheet to your Sass configuration.

-❓ Make a config file for accordion? y/n
+❓ Make a config file for accordion? y/n ↵
 ```

 What just happened?